postman-solutions-eng/backstage-postman-plugin/README.md

 ![Postman API View](assets/api.png)

-Refer to the [Postman API Metadata](#APIs) to see the parameters needed to display this view.
+Refer to the [Postman API Metadata](#APIs) for the parameters needed to display this view.

 ## Collections View

-Displays the collection(s) of a given API stored in Postman.
-This view includes a *Run in Postman* button, which is activated based on the collection ID(s) or tag defined in the `entities.yaml` file.
+This view displays the collection(s) of a given API stored in Postman.
+It includes a *Run in Postman* button, which is activated based on the collection ID(s) or tag defined in the `entities.yaml` file.

 ![Postman Collection View](assets/collection.png)